C-Stallings/Login-Form/README.md

 # Login-Form
 Login Form with Email and Password Validation

-I added a password non-view/view feature to the login form.
+Within the password field, I added an eye-icon that toggles the view access of the password.

 Project idea from CodingNepal